Many SaaS companies go through a quick growth period, followed by a sudden turn in fortunes that they never manage to overcome.

 But then things quickly turn around.

 Аs you acquire more users, the pool of available new users shrinks and acquisition gets harder and harder.
-Soon growth starts slowing, and suddenly, it takes a nosedive.
+Soon growth starts slowing, and suddenly it takes a nosedive.

-The reason so many companies end up in the dip of the shark fin is that they aren't looking at the numbers that really matter.
-Signups on their own can be a vanity metric— it gives you a good feeling, but it doesn't necessarily signify success in generating loyal customers.
+The reason so many companies end up with that shark fin curve is that they aren't looking at the numbers that really matter.
+Signups on their own can be a vanity metric—that number gives you a good feeling, but it doesn't necessarily signify success in generating loyal customers.

 That's why we prefer Lincoln Murphy's definition of engagement:

-"Engagement is when your customer is realizing value..."
+Engagement is when your customer is realizing value.

-Measuring engagement rate by month, week, and day
+1. Calculate engagement rate by month, week, and day

-Measuring engagement rate by channel
+2. Analyze engagement rate by channel

 Let's say you acquire users through the following channels: